 Key Takeaways

 - How long it takes doxycycline to work in dogs will depend on what is being treated.
 Dogs with Lyme disease typically show dramatic improvement within 48 hours of starting doxycycline.
-Other infections may take longer to show a noticeable response.

 - Many people consider doxycycline a strong antibiotic, but dogs usually tolerate it very well.